MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-04-MFP-React-Weather.md

 It is important to understand Facebook's ReactJS Framework and how to create classes that render the appropriate objects.
 You can learn about ReactJS [here](https://facebook.github.io/react/).

-Lastly, have and understanding of the MobileFirst Foundation 8.0 JavaScript Framework.
+Lastly, have an understanding of the MobileFirst Foundation 8.0 JavaScript Framework.
 You can learn more about building a Cordova App [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/cordova-tutorials/).

 ## What you need